 Optimize your CTAs and get results

 Once you’ve been able to hook your reader with your email, you need to direct them toward clicking.
 This process might sound difficult, but there are plenty of resources and best practices to turn your call to actions into powerful results.
-We will continue to deep dive within the power of CTAs and the best practices to help you optimize your email campaigns to get more conversions.
+We will continue to dive deep into the power of CTAs and the best practices to help you optimize your email campaigns to get more conversions.

 Let’s define a CTA